Gated Normalization Removal and Scale Anchoring in Pre-Norm Transformers: Experiments

-We compare four settings. \begin{itemize} \item \textbf{Vanilla \citep{baroni2025transformersdontneedlayernorm}.} Standard fine-tuned checkpoints with all LayerNorm{} layers intact. \item \textbf{FakeLN \citep{baroni2025transformersdontneedlayernorm}.} We use the LayerNorm-free checkpoints published by the authors and evaluate them using their released code. \item \textbf{Internal-TaperLN (ours, +fixed-target aux).} We replace every internal LayerNorm{} with TaperLN (Appendix~\ref{app:TaperLN}) and cosine-decay the shared gate to $g=0$, while keeping the final LayerNorm{} active (locked at $g=1$). \item \textbf{All-TaperLN (ours, +fixed-target aux).} We replace all LayerNorm{} layers, including the final LayerNorm{}, with TaperLN and cosine-decay the shared gate to $g=0$, yielding a fully norm-free model at inference. \end{itemize} We fine-tune on OpenWebText \cite{Gokaslan2019OpenWeb}, reuse the hyperparameters from \citet{baroni2025transformersdontneedlayernorm} and set the tapering window by approximately aligning the end of warmup with their first LayerNorm removal step and the end of cosine gate decay with their first LayerNorm-free checkpoint.
+We compare four settings. \begin{itemize} \item \textbf{Vanilla \citep{baroni2025transformersdontneedlayernorm}.} Standard fine-tuned checkpoints with all LayerNorm layers intact. \item \textbf{FakeLN \citep{baroni2025transformersdontneedlayernorm}.} We use the LayerNorm-free checkpoints published by the authors and evaluate them using their released code. \item \textbf{Internal-TaperLN (ours, +fixed-target aux).} We taper every internal LayerNorm using TaperLN (Appendix~\ref{app:TaperLN}) and cosine-decay the shared gate to $g=0$, while keeping the final LayerNorm active (locked at $g=1$). \item \textbf{All-TaperLN (ours, +fixed-target aux).} We taper all LayerNorm layers, including the final LayerNorm, using TaperLN and cosine-decay the shared gate to $g=0$, yielding a fully norm-free model at inference. \end{itemize} We fine-tune on OpenWebText \cite{Gokaslan2019OpenWeb}, reuse the hyperparameters from \citet{baroni2025transformersdontneedlayernorm} and set the tapering window by approximately aligning the end of warmup with their first LayerNorm removal step and the end of cosine gate decay with their first LayerNorm-free checkpoint.
 The exact schedule used is provided in Appendix~\ref{app:ft-details}.

-Table~\ref{tab:ft-end} reports end-of-run cross-entropy on OpenWebText, The Pile \cite{gao2020pile}, and The Pile-filtered\footnote{The Pile-filtered consists of sequences from The Pile dataset, filtered by removing sequences containing tokens that appear in The Pile but not in OpenWebText \cite{baroni2025transformersdontneedlayernorm}}.
-Across GPT-2 Small, Medium, Large, and XL, Internal-TaperLN achieves losses comparable to the LayerNorm-free FakeLN checkpoints under the same overall fine-tuning recipe, while keeping the final LayerNorm as an implicit scale anchor.
-All-TaperLN yields a fully norm-free model and remains competitive with its losses comparable to (and sometimes better than) Internal-TaperLN, with a modest increase in some settings.
-In contrast to the staged FakeLN removal procedure, both taper protocols replace LayerNorm layers using a single global cosine gate and required no significant hyperparameter tuning in our experiments.
+Table~\ref{tab:ft-end} reports end-of-run cross-entropy on OpenWebText, The Pile \cite{gao2020pile}, and The Pile-filtered.
+Across GPT-2 Small, Medium, Large, and XL, Internal-TaperLN achieves losses in the same range as the LayerNorm-free FakeLN checkpoints while keeping the final LayerNorm as an implicit scale anchor.
+All-TaperLN yields a fully norm-free model and remains competitive in several settings, with a modest increase in others.
+In contrast to the staged FakeLN removal procedure, our taper protocols use a single global cosine gate.